At the end of the program, what degrees would I have?

 What are the advantages of participating in the engineering combined-degree program vs. getting a science degree and then an engineering masters?

-Provided that you meet the requirements, you are guaranteed admission to a highly-respected school of engineering.
-It can take five rather than six years, but you are eligible for undergraduate financial aid for the whole period since you’re earning two bachelor’s degrees.
+For many engineering positions, a Bachelor’s degree is what’s required.
+Through the combined-degree program, you earn that degree from a highly-respected school of engineering in five years, rather than the six years it would take for a science bachelors and then an engineering masters.
+Also, you are eligible for undergraduate financial aid for the whole period since you’re earning two bachelor’s degrees.
 Note that at Washington, you can stay a third year to also complete a master’s degree.

 What are the advantages of getting a science degree and then an engineering masters vs. participating in the engineering combined-degree program?